-Revenue includes amounts earned from (i) subscribers to our broadband communications and mobile services and (ii) B2B services, interconnect fees, channel carriage fees, installation fees and late fees.
+Revenue includes amounts earned from (i) subscribers to our broadband communications and other fixed-line services (collectively referred to herein as "cable subscription revenue") and our mobile services and (ii) B2B services, interconnect fees, channel carriage fees, installation fees and late fees.
 Consistent with the presentation of our revenue categories in note 4 to our condensed consolidated financial statements, we use the term "subscription revenue" in the following discussion to refer to amounts received from subscribers for ongoing services, excluding installation fees and late fees.
 In the below tables, mobile subscription revenue excludes the related interconnect revenue.